The Query Complexity of Local Search and Brouwer in Rounds: Local Search

 Thus the main technical part of our proof is counting the number of {good staircases}.

-\paragraph{Counting good staircases.} The next properties about the \emph{prefix} of {good staircases} are proved in Lemma~\ref{lem:good0}: \begin{description} \item[\texttt{P1}:] If $s$ is a {good staircase}, then any ``{prefix}'' $s'$ of $s$ is also a {good staircase}. \item[\texttt{P2}:] Let $s_1,s_2$ be two {good staircases} with respect to algorithm $\mathcal{A}$.
-If the first $i+1$ connecting points of the staircases are same, then $\mathcal{A}$ will submit the same queries in rounds $1, \ldots, i+1$ when given as input the functions generated by $s_1$ and $ s_2$, respectively. \end{description}
+\paragraph{Counting good staircases.} We show the next properties about the \emph{prefix} of {good staircases}: \begin{description} \item[\texttt{P1}:] If $s$ is a {good staircase}, then any ``{prefix}'' $s'$ of $s$ is also a {good staircase}. \item[\texttt{P2}:] Let $s_1,s_2$ be two {good staircases} with respect to algorithm $\mathcal{A}$.
+If the first $i$ connecting points of the staircases are same, then $\mathcal{A}$ will submit the same queries in rounds $1, \ldots, i$ when given as input the functions generated by $s_1$ and $ s_2$, respectively. \end{description}

 We first fix a good staircase $s^{(i-1)}$ of length $i-1$ and consider two good staircases $s_1, s_2$ of length $i$ that have $s^{(i-1)}$ as prefix.
-By \texttt{P2}, the algorithm $\mathcal{A}$ will make the \emph{same} queries in rounds $1, \ldots, i+1$ when running on the inputs generated by $s_1$ and $s_2$, respectively.
-This enables estimating the total number of good length $i+1$ staircase with $s^{(i-1)}$ as prefix.

-By summing over all good staircases of length $i-1$, we get a recursive equation between the number of good staircases of length $i-1$, $i$, and $i+1$.
+By property \texttt{P2}, the algorithm $\mathcal{A}$ will make the \emph{same} queries in rounds $1, \ldots, i$ when running on the inputs generated by $s_1$ and $s_2$, respectively.
+This enables estimating the total number of good staircases of length $i+1$ with $s^{(i-1)}$ as prefix.
+Then by summing over all good staircases of length $i-1$, we get a recursive equation between the number of good staircases of length $i-1$, $i$, and $i+1$.
 This will be used to show that most staircases of length $k$ are good.